Amorano/adheya/README.md

-# Adheya: A thing placed in another or depending upon another
+# Adheya: A thing placed in or depending upon another
 Simple lightweight Object Oriented Wrapping for [Dear PyGUI](https://github.com/hoffstadt/DearPyGui).

 The core example for this library is built around the DearPyGUI Node Graph Editor.